Shibe Park: 1938–1954: New tenant, new name, new owner

+The Phillies had played at National League Park at 15th and Huntingdon Streets since 1887.
+The ballpark that would come to be known as Baker Bowl, had been a premier park in the 1890s but by the 1920s was considered small by dimensions and capacity in the post-1920 live ball era.
+The Phillies first began to consider a move to Shibe in the late 1920s and the Athletics constructed a dedicated clubhouse for the Phillies at Shibe at the left field end of the grandstand by third base.
+By 1938, the Phillies were paying $50,000 per-year in rent and taxes at National League Park.
+Shibe Park presented lower costs, and increased capacity from the 18,000 at the Phillies' park to the 32,000 seats at Shibe which could be increased by 5,000 with standing room.
+Trucks moved the Phillies property and equipment to Shibe Park on June 30, 1938 following the team's loss to the New York Giants.
+The Phillies relocated their offices to a space built for them in Shibe Park fronting Lehigh Avenue.
+Concessions were retained by the Athletics who agreed to pay the Phillies a percentage of sales during their games.

-For several years, the National League's Phillies had been trying to escape their dilapidated home, Baker Bowl, and move to Shibe Park as tenants of the A's.
-However, it took them until mid-season 1938 to get out of their lease and move the five blocks west on Lehigh to Shibe Park.
-The Phillies' arrangement with Connie Mack was simple: they would pay rent of ten cents a head for every fan that came through the gates, and would hire and pay their own stadium staff on game days.
-While moving to Shibe likely saved the Phillies from extinction, having two teams play in the park complicated scheduling enormously.
+The Phillies' arranged with the Athletics and the Mack family that they would pay rent of ten cents a head for every fan that came through the gates, and would hire and pay their own stadium staff on game days.
+While moving to Shibe likely saved the Phillies from extinction, having two teams play in the park complicated scheduling.
 The extra income from the Phillies was offset by the crowded baseball schedule tying up the park for nearly all of the summer, so it affected the A's bottom line very little.
 The Phillies' first game at Shibe Park was a split doubleheader against Boston on July 4, and they finished the season last, 24½ games behind the seventh place Brooklyn Dodgers and 43 games back overall.